roktiw/gamstack/README.md

 - All files should be written in Markdown.
 - For a quick reference to Markdown syntax, check out [this Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/).

-**Using the GitHub Website Interface:**
-1. Write your first note in Markdown or edit the `how-to-input.md` file.
+1. Write your first note in Markdown or edit exiting `.md` file.
 2. Save the file.

 Example Markdown post: